EducatedCamels/Sprint_1/.github/issue_template.md

 ### Outcome/expected behavior
 ---
+Example:
 In all, 4 files will be changed.
 After these changes, the Class created will be ready to migrate using the Django REST framework.
 The outcome of the migrated files will expose the Employee Class that can also be linked to the other data tables in the database.